Last Updated on

 It may sound complicated, but if you have the right cross-functional representatives participating, you can come to your number pretty quickly.

-Warning: it is common to miss costs and significantly underestimate impact.
-For this reason, you must perform heavy due diligence via brainstorming and interviews to gain insight into areas of hidden cost.
+Warning: it is common to miss costs and significantly underestimate the impact.
+For this reason, you must perform heavy due diligence via brainstorming and interviews to gain insight into areas of hidden costs.

 3. Refine and Update Your Model